 This is why there is a lot of commonality of Old Testament stories in the Bible with that of the Koran.
 Jews, Christians and Muslims all share beliefs in the stories of Adam and Eve, Moses, Sodom and Gomorrah and Noah, and even some of these beliefs originate from the ancient Hindu beliefs of the world.

 Shared beliefs is the core thing that brings humans together and binds them.
 It is what allows us to work together and get on with each other, or not, as the case may be.
-The fundamental difference in our shared beliefs for example, is what drives Daesh today and creates the fundamentalism of Islam, something that many Muslims don’t believe in at all.
+The fundamental difference in our shared beliefs for example, is what drives Daesh today and creates the misrepresentation of Islam, as most Muslims do not have any shared beliefs in at all.
 There are many branches of being a Muslim and believing in Islam and Muḥammad .

 I will return to this theme in tomorrow’s blog, talking about the Agricultural Revolution and the creation of money because, at its core, banking and money is all about a shared belief that these things are important and have value.
 Without that shared belief, banking, money, governments and religions would have no power.
 They would be meaningless.